 You can get the current device location just by configuring the Geo-tracking settings available on the server.
-It is to be noted that Mobile Device Manager Plus requires the ME MDM app to be present on the device and granted adequate permissions in order to locate the device.
-You can track devices instantly to get thier current location immediately as explained here.
+It is to be noted that Mobile Device Manager Plus requires the ME MDM app to be present on the device and granted adequate permissions for location-based monitoring.
+The ME MDM app accesses the location of the devices and allows you to track devices instantly to get their current location immediately as explained here.
 Further, in case you're managing a whole lot of devices but want to geolocate only a select set of devices, you can simply add them into a group and apply Geo-tracking for that particular group.
 In case you need to view the device location, you need to configure the same in Device Privacy Settings.

-As stated previously, you need the Location Services to be enabled on the device for utilizing location-based features available in MDM.
+As stated previously, you need the Location Services to be enabled on the device for utilizing location-based device management features available in MDM.
 However, Location Services can be disabled by the device users, preventing MDM from obtaining the location.
-To overcome this, MDM provides you methods to force enable Location Services on devices and prevent them from being disabled by the user as explained here.
+To overcome this, MDM provides you methods to force enable Location Services on devices for location tracking and prevent them from being disabled by the user as explained here.

-In addition to having configurations for preventing device users from disabling Location Services, MDM also provides you with location-specific restrictions in case of Android devices.
+In addition to having configurations for preventing device users from disabling Location Services and location based monitoring, MDM also provides you with location-specific restrictions in case of Android devices.
 You can choose to disable fake locations, prevent usage of Google maps etc. Click here to know more about these restrictions.

 With mobile devices being handy and portable, chances of it being stolen/misplaced is quite high.
 These devices with corporate data stored can lead to unauthorized data access or sharing.
 In case of misplaced devices, MDM lets you remotely lock the device to prevent unauthorized usage, ring an alarm to determine the location etc. You can view the full list of security commands here.
 In case the stolen devices, MDM lets you put the device under Lost Mode - lock the device and optionally display a message and contact number on the lock screen.
 If anyone needs to hand over the device, they can use the contact number displayed on the lock screen.
 Further, the device location is also shown and in case there is no sign of the device being returned, you can to either completely/selectively wipe the device data.